bugsnag/bugsnag-go/CONTRIBUTING.md

 1. Commit all your changes.
 1. Update the version number in `bugsnag.go`.
 1. Add an entry to `CHANGELOG.md` and update the README if necessary.
-1. Manually test the Revel integration manually until this has been maze-runner tested.
+1. Manually test the Revel integration until this has been [maze-runner](https://github.com/bugsnag/maze-runner) tested.
 See separate section for steps.
 1. Commit tag and push

     git commit -mv1.0.x && git tag v1.0.x && git push origin v1.0.x